JamisonProctor/arithmetic_agent/logs/gpt-3.5-turbo__003.md

 1. Sophia finished two-thirds of the book, which is \( \frac{2}{3} \times x \) pages.
 2. She has yet to read one-third of the book, which is \( \frac{1}{3} \times x \) pages.
-3. According to the calculation, she finished 90 more pages than she has yet to read, so we have the equation:
+3. According to her calculation, she finished 90 more pages than she has yet to read, so we have the equation:

 \[ \frac{2}{3} \times x = \frac{1}{3} \times x + 90 \]

 To find the total number of pages in the book, we need to solve this equation.
 Let's calculate it step by step.

-### Step 2.1 (TOOL CALL)
-multiply(a=2, b=1)

 ### Step 3 (TOOL)
 2